Schwitzd/me.ansible_collection/roles/docker_swarm_bootstrap/README.md

 # Ansible Role: docker_swarm_bootstrap

 This role bootstraps a single-node Docker Swarm cluster by initializing a manager node.
 It sets up a Python venv for the Docker SDK, validates prerequisites, and initializes the swarm with dual-stack defaults.
-The swarm is configured for dual-stack networking by default (IPv4 + IPv6) by listening on `::` and advertising the default IPv6 address when available.
+The swarm is configured for dual-stack networking by default (IPv4 + IPv6) by listening on the default network interface and advertising the default IPv6 address when available.

 ## Role Variables